 Minister tells West to leave Zimbabwean crisis to Zimbabweans.

-The group agreed at its 2005 summit in Gleneagles, Scotland, to double aid to Africa to $25bn a year by 2010 as part of a wider drive to alleviate global poverty.
+It was initially promised in 2005, at a summit in Gleneagles, Scotland, to double aid to Africa to $25bn a year by 2010 as part of a wider drive to alleviate global poverty.

 |What is the G8?|

 The G8 nations are the US, UK, Canada, France, Italy, Germany, Russia and Japan.